Free Shipping on All Breezaire Wine Cellar Cooling Units!

 Cooling Unit Installation

-• Ductless systems: Simpler installation—mount the evaporator in the cellar and connect to the condenser with refrigerant lines.
-Ideal for existing spaces.
+Work required Installation involves running ductwork and setting up a remote cooling unit.
+Mount the evaporator in the cellar and connect to the condenser with refrigerant lines.

 Proper insulation is key.
 Read about Vapor Barriers for Wine Cellars to prevent unwanted moisture issues.